Blunderproof/Reversi-AI/README.md

 - The "Human" program allows user input to manually test the AI and play against it.
 It runs with 2 mandatory parameters: `IP` and `Player Number`.

 - A number of different AIs are included with differing levels of skill.
 Descriptions are included below.
-All AI program runs with 3 mandatory parameters: `IP`, `Player Number` and `depth` representing the depth to which alpha/beta pruning is executed.
+All AI program runs with 3  parameters, the last one optional: `IP`, `Player Number` and `depth` representing the depth to which alpha/beta pruning is executed.
+The Easy, Medium and Hard levels have default depths they'll go until.

 - The "Random" AI program runs 2 mandatory parameters: `IP` and `Player Number` and plays in a completely random fashion.It is included mostly for diagnostic purposes.